 Labor and delivery travel nurse jobs in Iowa drop you into a state that takes its birth care seriously, from the academic high-risk OB programs in Iowa City to the metro family birth centers around Des Moines and the small-town delivery units scattered across the corn country in between.
-Iowa runs a real mix — big regional women’s and children’s programs handling preeclampsia, preterm labor, and complicated deliveries on one end, and critical-access birth centers that lean on experienced L&D travelers on the other.
+Iowa runs a real mix: big regional women’s and children’s programs handling preeclampsia, preterm labor, and complicated deliveries on one end, and critical-access birth centers that lean on experienced L&D travelers on the other.
 If you’ve got solid intrapartum experience and the credentials to back it up, Iowa has contracts that fit.
 This page lays out what L&D contracts here actually look like, what they pay, how licensing works as a compact state, and how Junxion gets you placed without the call-center runaround.

 Why Take Labor and Delivery Travel Nurse Jobs in Iowa?

 The geography tells the story.
-Iowa City anchors the state’s high-risk obstetrics — academic medicine, maternal-fetal medicine, and deliveries that need a NICU one floor away.
+Iowa City anchors the state’s high-risk obstetrics with academic medicine, maternal-fetal medicine, and deliveries that need a NICU one floor away.
 The Des Moines metro runs a steady stream of family birth center volume, and Cedar Rapids keeps the corridor in between humming.
 Then there’s the rural side, where critical-access hospitals run smaller delivery units that lean hard on travelers who can handle a labor patient, a fresh C-section recovery, and an OB triage walk-in in the same shift.
 Want to size Iowa up across specialties?
 Our travel healthcare jobs in Iowa hub covers cities, pay, and lifestyle in depth.

 What a Typical L&D Assignment Looks Like in Iowa